aayushpe/Good-Tutor-App-Backend/README.md

 In order to start the server

-API endpoints should be active and listening on port 3500 of your machine
+API endpoints should be active and listening on port 3500 of your machine, test this by entering http://localhost:3500 to view it in your browser.